thenewzerov/home-dev-essentials/README.md

 2. Create a new Authentication Method.
     * Type should be Kubernetes.
     * Being lazy and naming it `kubernetes`
+    * Make sure to set the host for the kubernetes api.

 3. Create a `Kubernetes` type secret engine.
 Call it `kubernetes`.
     * Create a role in the secrets engine.